WHAT IS A SEED LIBRARY?

 HOW DO I USE THE SEED LIBRARY?

-- Check out seeds for the seed library collection.
+- Check out seeds from the seed library collection.

 - Plant seeds.

-- Return seeds to the seed library collection.
+- Return harvested seeds to the seed library collection.

 Seed donations are always welcome.
 All seeds must be open-pollinated &/or heirloom, organic and locally harvested.